2022 Patriots’ Path Council Toy Drive

 Tell us about your project.

 We love to hear inspirational stories on Service Projects.
-Share a description and a picture or two!

 Community Service Committee